Dwight Peck's nostalgia gallery

 Librarian Catherine Spozio (1977-1986), her typewriter (remember those?), the library's "shelf list" on the right, and beneath that, a few of the US Library of Congress cataloging schedules, none of them cheap.

-No photos presently available of Assistant Librarian Ariane Giobellina (right) working hard in the Library, but seen here skiing in the nighttime with Charles Berman and Jane Wilson way above Leysin, February 1984.
+No photos presently available of Assistant Librarian Ariane Giobellina (right) working hard in the Library, but seen here skiing in the nighttime with C. Berman and J. Wilson way above Leysin, February 1984.

-Head Librarian D. C. Peck, with a huge cataloging backlog (left) and a pretty early generation computer, about 1984 -- data goes in the right floppy, the programme goes in the left one.
-Given our subsequent craven sell-out to the Microsoft marketing machinery, the Apple decal in this photo still brings tears of remorse.
+The head librarian, with a huge cataloging backlog (left) and a pretty early generation computer, about 1984 -- data goes in the right floppy, the programme goes in the left one.

 Assistant Librarian Anne ("Nanou") De Saule Foster of Leysin, circa 1985.